Cleaning Terracotta Tiles – when done properly, it helps preserve a natural material for decades.

 Cleaning Agents – What Is Suitable and What Should Be Avoided

-With porous natural materials such as terracotta, the question “What should I use?” is just as important as “How should I use it?”.
-The surface of handcrafted terracotta tiles reacts sensitively—very differently from glazed ceramic tiles or synthetic floor coverings.
+With porous natural materials such as terracotta, choosing the right products for cleaning terracotta tiles is just as important as the cleaning technique itself.
+The surface of handcrafted terracotta tiles is sensitive and behaves very differently from glazed ceramic tiles or synthetic flooring materials.

 Caption